vmihailenco/taskq/README.md

  - Automatic retries with exponential backoffs.
  - Automatic pausing when all messages in queue fail.
  - Fallback handler for processing failed messages.
- - Processed messages are deleted in batches.
+ - Message batching.
+It is used in SQS and IronMQ backends to add/delete messages in batches.
  - Statistics.

 ## Design overview